HuskyHacks/HuskyHacks.github.io/index.md

 Well, if we're gonna be hacking and learning, we definitely need something to hack and learn about, right?
 Don't worry, I have you covered.
 This course comes complete with an entire web application, front-end and back-end, that is created locally just for you!

-1. In your fresh install of Kali Linux, right-click on the Desktop and select "Open Terminal Here"
+In your fresh install of Kali Linux:

-2. In the command prompt, enter the following:
+1. Right-click on the Desktop and select "Open Terminal Here"
-`cd /opt && sudo git clone https://github.com/HuskyHacks/O-Course`
+2. In the command prompt, enter the following: `cd /opt && sudo git clone https://github.com/HuskyHacks/O-Course`
-3. When that has finished, in the command prompt, enter the following:
+3. When that has finished, in the command prompt, enter the following: `sudo chmod 755 -R /opt/O-Course && cd O-Course && sudo python3 install.py`
-`sudo chmod 755 -R /opt/O-Course && cd O-Course && sudo python3 install.py`
+4. Follow the script's prompts (hit enter a few times) until it is done.
+The final part of the script launches the docker web app.
-4. The install script will run.
-Follow the prompts on screen to download and launch your lab!
+5. Browse to `172.17.0.1` to launch the course!

 ##